 Skip to content

 Continuous Profiling enables deep, function-level analysis of CPU usage across your services, allowing you to detect inefficiencies, uncover bottlenecks, and optimize runtime behavior.
 This page explains how to use the Profiles UI to visualize CPU consumption, explore aggregated stack traces, and correlate performance trends with infrastructure or code-level changes.
+You can also compare profiles within a selected timeframe.
+To learn about compare mode in Continuous Profiling, see Compare Profiles.

-The Profiles UI presents:
+The Profiles UI shown above displays:

-• High-level CPU usage trends – Helps detect performance spikes, inefficiencies, and correlations with deployments or system events.
+• High-level CPU usage trends: Helps detect performance spikes, inefficiencies, and correlations with deployments or system events.

-• Function-level CPU breakdown – Identifies which functions consume the most CPU time, allowing for targeted optimizations.
+• Function-level CPU breakdown: Identifies which functions consume the most CPU time, allowing for targeted optimizations.

-• Stack trace visualization & analysis – Visualizes execution flow to pinpoint bottlenecks and inefficient code paths.
+• Stack trace visualization & analysis: Visualizes execution flow to pinpoint bottlenecks and inefficient code paths.

 Customize the UI to fit your needs